samehmahmoud5515/PaymentWallTask/README.md

 "currency": "GBP"
 }

-Note: Balance and Currency are radom for every new user.
+Note: Balance and Currency are random for every new user.

 ---------------------------------------------------------------------------------------------------------------------